StevenBoys/BHRM/README.md

 * [References](#References)

 ## Overview
-An R package `BHRM` of the paper titled  **["Estimation of COVID-19 spread curves integrating global data and borrowing information", PLOS ONE, (2020)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0236860)** are available here.
+An R package `BHRM` of the paper titled  **["Estimation of COVID-19 spread curves integrating global data and borrowing information", PLOS ONE, (2020)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0236860)** is available here.
 This is a joint project of Ph.D. students, Bowen Lei (bowenlei@stat.tamu.edu) and [Se Yoon Lee](https://sites.google.com/view/seyoonlee) (seyoonlee@stat.tamu.edu), and a University Distinguished Professor [Bani K. Mallick](https://www.stat.tamu.edu/~bmallick/) (bmallick@stat.tamu.edu) at Texas A&M University.
 R package `BHRM` contains relevant R codes to implement Bayesian Hierarchical Richards Model (BHRM) applied to the COVID-19 dataset obtained from multiple countries.

 The sources of the datasets are:
 1. [Center for Systems Science and Engineering at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19)